 Using two tablespoons or a small cookie scoop, form "walnuts" (about ½ tablespoon-sized balls) from the choux dough, drop them in the hot oil, and cook until puffed and golden on all sides (photo 3).

-They turn by themselves once they are browned.
+Once they are browned, they turn by themselves.
 Fry in batches, about 5 to 6 little donuts, making sure they do not touch each other.

-Remove donuts with a metal spider, drain them well on absorbent paper, and roll in superfine caster sugar (photo 4).
+Remove the donuts with a metal spider, drain them well on absorbent paper, and roll them in superfine caster sugar (photo 4).

 Serve choux pastry puffs immediately.
 Repeat the operation until all the dough is used up.